PRIMAL FUEL WHEY PROTEIN DRINK MIX - VANILLA OR CHOCOLATE

-A: Whey protein isolate, the primary source of protein in Primal Fuel, is the gold standard in protein powders because it has the highest bioavailability of any form of protein.
-This means that it’s one of the easiest types of protein for your body to use.
-It is derived from milk but retains very little lactose or casein proteins, which makes it easier to tolerate than other dairy supplements.
-So, it is derived from dairy, but it is basically without casein.
-If people have difficulty digesting dairy, it is typically because of the casein content.
+A: Whey protein isolate, the primary source of protein in Primal Fuel has one of the highest bioavailability ratings of any form of protein.
+This means that it’s one of the easiest types of protein for your body to absorb and use.
+It is derived from milk but retains very little lactose or casein.

 Q: What is the amino acid breakdown?

 Arginine: 207 mg

 Glycine: 164 mg